 Second – A tester that checks for correct wiring.
 These are simple devices that you plug into a receptacle and indicator lights tell you if its wired correctly.
 The one in our kit below also can test GFCIs.

-Lastly – A voltage meter – A voltage meter is used to measure the voltage on a particular wire or for testing continuity.
+Third – A voltage meter – A voltage meter is used to measure the voltage on a particular wire or for testing continuity.
 It can also test batteries and other low voltage circuits.

 Screwdrivers are needed.
-For electrical work a number of different sizes and styles are needed.
+For electrical work, a number of different sizes and styles are needed.
 The Handyguys and the author of the Fine Homebuilding article all despise “standard” or slotted screwdrivers but they are a necessary part of the process.
 You couldn’t install a faceplate without one.
 Many of the older devices only have slotted screw heads.
 You will need two sizes of slotted, small and medium.
 Philips is pretty common these days and a decent #2 Philips is probably your most used size.
-Many of the newest devices use square drive or robertson tips.
+Many of the newest devices use square drive or Robertson tips.
 They give very good positive grip on the screw heads.